 - Find a job and gain work experience, preferably in the same field, then apply as a mature-age student.

 Plus, heaps of universities offer their own special internal pathways.
 For example, Macquarie University offer eleven different pathways for admission – that’s right, eleven!
 Here are just a few of them:

 - Didn’t quite get the ATAR you were hoping for?
 Try one of their foundation programs.

 - Disadvantaged by something beyond your control?
 The Educational Access Scheme (EAS) could be for you.

 - Identify as Aboriginal or Torres Strait Islander?
 Check out ATSIEP.

 Where can I find out more?

-If you’re feeling uncertain about entry into your dream course, you can always contact the university directly and chat about your options.
+If you’re feeling uncertain about entry into your dream course, you can always contact the university or tertiary admissions centre directly and chat about your options.
 At the end of the day they want you to study, so they’re bound to be able to help you out.